PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

 b.
 Each team can only have 2-6 members;

 c.
-The competition only accepts projects that have not conducted any fundraising campaigns;
+The competition only accepts projects that are not incubated or have not completed series A funding.
+The ogranizer reserves the right to reject any teams to join the competition;

 d.
 The competition encourages innovative projects and ideas, and the workload during the competition will be one of the major evaluation metrics;